InteropIO/vscode-app-config-validator/README.md

 ### Real Time Validation

 All `.json` files will be validated on every save and on every change of the active editor.
 Configuration errors can be underlined, depending on configuration.
-An intellisense feature shows which required properties are missing from the configuration.
+An intellisense feature shows the properties (and their type) you can use in the configuration of the "details" object.

 ### Configuration Template Generation